EssenceLearning/el_site/content/contact.md

 Are you curious about your prospects in Aviation and Hospitality?
 Do you feel your calling in this field?

-Please feel free to contact us, we are eager to help you in your quest!
+Please feel free to contact us, we will be happy to help you in your quest!